danielshort3/Chatbot-LoRA-RAG/README.md

 # Chatbot-LoRa-RAG

-A lightweight Retrieval-Augmented Generation (RAG) demo that fine-tunes a language model with LoRA and serves a Gradio chat UI.
-The code lives in the `vgj_chat` package and includes helper scripts for crawling pages, building an index and training the adapter.
+A lightweight Retrieval-Augmented Generation (RAG) demo that fine‑tunes a language model with LoRA, merges the adapter into a 4‑bit Mistral‑7B model and serves a Gradio chat UI.
+The code lives in the `vgj_chat` package and includes helper scripts for crawling pages, building an index and training or merging the adapter.

 ## Installation